isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth/index.md

 layout: post
 ---

 Diatomaceous earth, anyone?
-You probably were searching for remedies to the roach infestation in your home or a solution to fleas that have become a nuisance to your pet and stumbled on Diatomaceous [earth](http://npic.orst. edu/factsheets/degen. html).
-And now you are wondering what this Diatomaceous earth is.
+You probably were searching for remedies to the roach infestation in your home or a solution to fleas that have become a nuisance to your pet and stumbled on Diatomaceous [earth](http://npic.orst.edu/factsheets/degen.html).And now you are wondering what this Diatomaceous earth is.
 This article is going to lay down all the facts about Diatomaceous earth and its benefits.

 **Definition: ** Diatomaceous earth is a naturally occurring siliceous sedimentary rock made from fossilized tiny aquatic organisms.
 These tiny organisms are called diatoms, and they contain shells of single-cell hard-shelled algae-like water plants.
 Diatomaceous easily crumbles to form a white to an off-white fine powder.

 ##  Diatomaceous Earth - Uses, Side Effects, Interactions

 This powder leaves a dusty effect on your hands.
 1. **Other names: **DE, diatomite.
 Read Also: Does Diatomaceous Earth Kill Bed Bugs?
-2. **Size: **The particle size of the[diatomaceous earth](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-dogs/)ranges from 10 micrometers to 200 micrometers.
+2. **Size: **The particle size of the[diatomaceous earth](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-dogs/)rangesfrom 10 micrometers to 200 micrometers.
 3. **Formation: **Diatomaceous earth is formed by accumulating diatoms in the sediments of oceans, rivers, and lakes.
 4.

 **Composition: **The major component in the diatomaceous earth is Silica.